 - Wall-mount lights

 - Wall sconces

 The three ways to power outdoor lights are solar-powered, line voltage and low voltage.

 - Solar-powered lighting requires no wiring but must be installed where the fixture will receive plenty of sunlight (at least 6 to 8 hours) to provide illumination at night.

 - Line voltage lighting operates at 120 volts, the same voltage as the appliances in your home.
 Installing these fixtures outside requires the use of conduit to protect the wires and an electric junction box, rather than an outlet, to power the fixtures.

 - Low voltage lighting operates at 12 volts, making it safer to work with, more energy efficient and easier to install and move.
-Components include a power pack or transformer, low voltage cable and low voltage outdoor lamps.
+Components include a power pack or transformer and a low voltage cable.

 Tip: To improve energy efficiency, look for outdoor lighting fixtures with the Energy Star label.

 Outdoor light fixtures are designed as damp rated or wet rated.
 Both ratings are engineered with noncorrosive materials.
 This is how each rating differs:

 - Wet Rated fixtures are designed for direct wind and rain exposure.
 Outdoor motion sensor lights are typically wet rated (check manufacturer’s label).